fennekki/supla-rssproxy/README.md

 Run `supla-rssproxy --config-file <filename>`.

-supla-rssproxy will scrape the website every `refresh` seconds and produces a new RSS document.
+supla-rssproxy will scrape the website and produce a new RSS document.

 ## thanks